18 Inexpensive Sustainable Homes Almost Anyone Can Afford

 Illustration of a prefab house and landscape, BrightBuilt Home Sidekick Prefab Home

-Portland, Maine-based BrightBuilt Home delivers beautiful traditionally-styled prefabricated homes that will not only fit well into any neighborhood but also boast net-zero energy usage thanks to their rooftop solar panels and tightly sealed building envelopes.
-The smallest option, the Sidekick, works as a very small one to two-bedroom, 560 to 742-square-foot house or as an accessory dwelling unit.
+Sidekick works as a tiny one- to two-bedroom, 560 to 742-square-foot house or as an accessory dwelling unit.
 For a more medium-sized option, try the Bungalow, at two to four bedrooms and 1,150-1,700 square feet.
-The company, which does not disclose prices, tailors each prefabricated house to its site and clients through an initial design stage.
-Photo courtesy BrightBuilt Home
+The company does not disclose prices, tailoring each prefab house to its site and owner.
+Photo courtesy BrightBuilt Home, Portland, ME

 Did these homes pique your interest in prefabs?
 Check out these articles to learn more!